Default S3 method

 Skip to contents

-Compute period-over-period (chainable) or fixed-base (direct) elemental price indexes, with optional percent-change contributions.
+Compute period-over-period (chainable) or fixed-base (direct) elemental price indexes, with optional percent-change contributions for each product.

 Usage